The Evolution of Advertising: From 1971 to Present Days

-“Only half of all advertising works, but no one knows which half,” said John Wanamaker, the owner of a huge retail business, over a century ago.
-Since then, advertising underwent several stages of transformations none of which were as drastic and fateful as ones that happened within last (digitalized) decade.
-If businesses had previously counted on the mass reach to achieve better effectiveness, during last decade everything shifted towards personalization.
+“Only half of all advertising works, but no one knows which half,” said John Wanamaker, the owner of a huge retail business over a century ago.
+Since then, advertising has undergone several stages of transformations, none of which were as drastic and fateful as the ones that happened within the last (digitalized) decade.
+If businesses had previously counted on the mass reach to achieve better effectiveness, during the last decade, everything shifted towards personalization.
 So, let's explore the evolution of digital advertising and its ad formats.

 The advent of digital advertising